emojicode/emojicode.github.io/src/guides/install.md

-# Installing Emojicode
+# Installing Emojicode Symphonic

 ## Magic Installation

 The magic installation is the easiest way to install Emojicode.
-Just select your operating system and the version you wish to install below (we’ve already tried to preselected them for you) and copy’n’paste the below commands into your shell.
-The script will download the appropriate Emojicode SDK and run the installer.
+Just select your operating system and and copy’n’paste the below commands into your shell.
+The script will download the appropriate Emojicode binaries and run the installer.

 The installer will tell you what it is about to do and will prompt you for confirmation.
-By default, the installer will try to install Emojicode into /usr/local/bin and /usr/local/EmojicodePackages.
-If your user doesn’t have write access to these directories the installer will offer you to use sudo (from 0.3.1 on).

 If you're on Windows 10, you can use
 [Bash on Ubuntu on Windows 10](https://msdn.microsoft.com/en-us/commandline/wsl/install_guide)